 - Olive oil and salt

-- Topping ideas: toasted pumpkin seeds (pepitas), avocado slices, pickled or fresh jalapenos, sour cream, cheese, salsa, lime wedges, cilantro leaves
+- Toppings: toasted pumpkin seeds (pepitas), avocado slices, pickled or fresh jalapenos, sour cream, cheese, salsa, lime wedges, cilantro leaves

 - 1 pound ground beef

 - 1 teaspoon EACH salt, onion powder, and garlic powder

 - 2 teaspoons chili powder